 Star player: Krzysztof Piatek

 What else should you know?
-It’s been a bit of a difficult season for Hertha.
-Not only did they lose to city rivals Union in the first-ever top-flight Berlin derby in Union’s maiden Bundesliga season, but some inconsistent results mean that recently appointed Bruno Labbadia is the team’s fourth head coach in 2019/20.
+It was a bit of a difficult season for Hertha in 2019/20.
+Not only did they lose to city rivals Union in the first-ever top-flight Berlin derby in Union’s maiden Bundesliga season, but some inconsistent results mean that Bruno Labbadia became the team’s fourth head coach of the campaign.

 Third from bottom at the halfway stage of the season, the club pulled off a number of transfer coups during the winter break when Jürgen Klinsmann was at the helm, with Argentina international Santiago Ascacibar, Brazil U-23 forward Matheus Cunha and Poland forward Krzysztof Piatek all arriving.
-Yet to play a game under Labbadia, Hertha undoubtedly have a hugely talented squad that should be able to climb up from their current position of 13th.
+They eventually finished 10th under Labbadia, and Hertha undoubtedly have a hugely talented squad that should be looking to climb in their first full season under the 54-year-old tactician.

 Nickname: Die Kraichgauer (From the region of Kraichgau)